Scott Taylor (politician): Early life and education

 Scott William Taylor was born in Baltimore and raised in Hebron, Maryland.

 After high school, he enlisted in the United States Navy.

 Taylor received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 Taylor graduated with BUD/S class 219 in October 1998 and then attended Basic Airborne School at Fort Benning, Georgia.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare insignia.
 He deployed in counternarcotics and foreign intelligence defense missions with SEAL Team 4.
 He is fluent in Spanish and served overseas in South and Central America in counternarcotics and foreign internal defense missions.

 A combat veteran of Operation Iraqi Freedom, Taylor was a SEAL sniper, and was injured on a combat mission in Ramadi, Iraq.
 He spent two years as a SEAL instructor teaching marksmanship and reconnaissance.
 Taylor appeared in the Discovery Channel feature Secrets of Seal Team 6.

 After leaving the military, Taylor worked in security consulting and critical infrastructure protection, frequently traveling to Yemen.
-He received a certification in government contracting from Old Dominion University, a Bachelor of Liberal Arts and a Masters of Liberal Arts from the extension school of Harvard University.
+He received a certification in government contracting from Old Dominion University, a Bachelor of Liberal Arts and a Masters of Liberal Arts from the Harvard Extension School.